GoogleChrome/web.dev/content/fast/reduce-network-payloads-using-text-compression/codelab-text-compression-brotli.md

 Now take a look at how large this application is:

-+  Open the DevTools by pressing `CMD + OPTION + i / CTRL + SHIFT + i`.
-+  Click on the **Network** panel.

 <img class="screenshot" src="./network-tab.png" alt="Network panel">

 +  Make sure `Disable Cache` is checked and reload the app.

 <img class="screenshot" src="./network-original.png" alt="Original bundle size in Network panel">

-In the previous [Minify and compress network payloads codelab](/fast/reduce-network-payloads-using-text-compression/codelab-text-compression), we reduced the `main.js` from 225 KB to 61.6 KB.
+In the previous [Minify and compress network payloads codelab](/fast/reduce-network-payloads-using-text-compression/codelab-text-compression), we reduced the size of `main.js` from 225 KB to 61.6 KB.
 In this codelab, you will explore how Brotli compression can reduce this bundle size even further.

 ## Brotli Compression